i-amritpal/Face_Detection-Recognition/README.md

 # Face_Detection
 Face discovery should be possible utilizing Python and OpenCV library.
-We are utilizing an outpouring classifier in this program, which can be stacked with a preprepared xml document.
+I have utilized an outpouring classifier in this program, which can be stacked with a preprepared xml document.
 OpenCV as of now have these pre-prepared classifiers prepared for face recognition.
 Calculation of face recognition is as per the following:
 <br>